 Bacteria in your mouth can lead to plaque development in the teeth.
 Alternatively, they can lead to gum inflammation.
 Failure to eliminate these bacteria with regular flossing and brushing can cause long-term complications.
 As a result, your gums might become swollen, reddish, or bleed.
-Therefore, if you notice gum soreness, you should consult your dentist immediately to evaluate the underlying cause.
+Therefore, if you notice gum soreness, you should consult your dentist fort st john immediately to evaluate the underlying cause.

 Gasping and Snoring During Sleep